3rd UNIDO ITPO Italy International Award ceremony at EXCO 2019

 - Young – Under 35 Category: phos-FATE – ITALY.
 Project developed by a CNR researcher who conceived a sustainable phosphorus-based fertilizer made from recycled phosphate-rich fishery by-products.

-- Agro-food & Climate Change Category: Transforming lands, transforming lives – BANGLADESH.
+- Agro-food & Climate Change Category: Pumpkins Against Poverty – BANGLADESH.
 The project presents a best practice of climate change resilience, supporting farmers and displaced people in flood areas offering training and improved technologies in the management of livelihoods through the “sandbar cropping”.

 - Agro-food & Biodiversity Category: CAMGEW – CAMEROON.
 This project figured out that apiculture can act as a smart solution to protect forests from bushfires, through the direct involvement of local communities in beekeeping.